Washington, DC, Nursing Schools: Top Online and Campus

 Throughout this page, you’ll learn about the different types of nursing programs in Washington, DC, and explore the spotlights of some of the best nursing schools in the city.
 You’ll also discover vital employment and salary data for RNs in the District of Columbia and find essential resources for nursing students in the metropolitan area.

-Keep reading to learn more about nursing programs in Washington, DC, and what they can do for you.
+Learn more about nursing programs in Washington, DC, and what they can do for you by reading on to discover the schools that made it onto our list.

 Georgetown University